What is a Q-switch Ruby laser?

-The ruby laser, as the name suggests, emits a ruby coloured wavelength of light (694 nanometres).
+As the name suggests, the Ruby laser emits a ruby-coloured wavelength of light (694 nanometres).

-In general, the laser light emitted operates by the principle of selective photothermolysis which is the attraction of particular wavelengths of the laser to be attracted to certain colours, allowing for the specific heating and targeting of a coloured target.
+In general, the laser light emitted operates by the principle of selective photothermolysis, which is the attraction of particular wavelengths of the laser to certain colours, allowing for the specific heating and targeting of a coloured target.

-Also important, is the depth of penetration of the laser.
+Also important is the depth of penetration of the laser.
 The longer the wavelength, the deeper the penetration.
-Therefore the 694nm wavelength penetrates much deeper than the 532nm wavelength.
-This is important for deeper problems such as deep pigmentation removal for problems such as birthmarks, Naevus of Ota, Hori macules, naevus spilus, freckles, cafe au lait spots, and other forms of pigmentation.
+Therefore, the 694nm wavelength penetrates much deeper than the 532nm wavelength.
+This is important for deeper problems such as deep pigmentation removal for birthmarks, Naevus of Ota, Hori macules, Naevus spills, freckles, cafe au lait spots, and other forms of pigmentation.

 What can be treated with the Ruby laser?